Click a button below to view the course description, course map, and gpx file:

-The 50K will take place Saturday, November 2nd, 2019 and the 25K on Sunday, November 3rd, 2019.
-The 50K has 7,300’ feet of climb, while the 25K features 4,300’ of climb, all on breathtaking trails with sweeping vistas.
+The 55K will take place Saturday, October 28, 2023 and the 25K will take place on Sunday, October 29, 2023.
+The 55K has 8,200’ feet of climb, while the 25K features 3,900’ of climb, all on breathtaking trails with sweeping vistas.
 The races are grand and thoughtfully crafted tours of this unique Cascade rainshadow ecosystem, with minimal amounts of repeated trails.
 Mount Hood’s imposing volcanic pyramid looms large over much of the course, while other parts of the course flow between Douglas fir forest, oak savanna, and grasslands with seemingly endless viewscapes of the Columbia River Gorge.

 This is a rugged, sometimes technical, and fairly steep course that will challenge even the most seasoned trail runners.
-Due to steep climbs and technical terrain, this 50k is not considered a beginner’s course, and runners are therefore strongly encouraged to have prior ultramarathon experience..
-However, with a 9½ hour cutoff for the 50K and a 5½ hours for the 25K, adequately prepared trail runners of all speeds will be able to finish.
+Due to steep climbs and technical terrain, these are not considered beginner’s courses, and runners are therefore strongly encouraged to have prior trail running experience.
+However, with a 9½ hour cutoff for the 55K and a 5½ hours for the 25K, adequately prepared trail runners of all speeds will be able to finish.

 Mark your calendars for what promises to be a magical and memorable trail running weekend in our beloved Columbia River Gorge!
-I hope to see you in November !!!!!
+I hope to see you out there for these Autumnal adventures!

 ~ Sean Harrasser (Wonderland Running)